From Abidjan to Jakarta: How Cities Are Reinventing the Way We Eat

 A Hungry Lion sign, a South African fast-food chain, here in Cape Town, South Africa, 2019.
 Discott/Wikimedia, CC BY

-Another example is Hungry Lion, a South African fast-food chain modeled after KFC and founded in 1997, which now operates nearly 200 restaurants in Southern Africa.
+Another example is Hungry Lion, a South African fast-food chain modeled after KFC and founded in 1997, which now has nearly 200 restaurants in Southern Africa.
 It is owned by the Shoprite holding company, Africa’s largest food retailer with nearly 3,000 stores, which is also South African.
-But the evolution of their food systems is far from limited to this industrialization.
+But the evolution of their food systems is far from being limited to this industrialization.

 The urban grassroots economy remains the dominant force in feeding city populations and is constantly innovating new practices and new cuisines, far removed from the strategies of major economic players.

-In Jakarta, Indonesia, the kampungs (literally: “villages”) are poor neighborhoods where the so-called “informal” economy predominates.
+In Jakarta, Indonesia, the kampungs (literally, “villages”) are poor neighborhoods where the so-called “informal” economy predominates.

 A particular type of food establishment has sprung up in these neighborhoods: the warung makan, which offer inexpensive, homemade dishes.

-traditional food in Indonesia
+Traditional food in Indonesia

-The distinctions between the domestic and commercial spheres, and between public and private spaces, are blurred here, prompting us to reconsider the scale of analysis when it comes to food, which in this context relates less to the home or household than to the residential complex or neighborhood.
+The distinctions between the domestic and commercial spheres, and between public and private spaces, are blurred here, prompting us to reconsider the scale of analysis when it comes to food—which, in this context, relates less to the home or household than to the residential complex or neighborhood.

 A garbage dump in Cocody, YouTube.

-Originally sold by Nigerien immigrants drawn to the vibrancy of the Ivorian capital and popularized by urban student youth, the garba has now become a symbol of Abidjan’s—and indeed Ivorian—identity.
+Originally sold by Nigerien immigrants drawn to the vibrancy of the Ivorian capital and popularized by urban student youth, the garba has now become a symbol of Abidjan’s—and indeed, Ivorian—identity.

-In Ouagadougou, Burkina Faso, it is the bâbenda—originally a rural dish specific to the Mossi ethnic group—that is gradually gaining recognition as a signature dish for the entire city, though through a different journey.
+In Ouagadougou, Burkina Faso, babenda—originally a rural dish specific to the Mossi ethnic group—is gradually gaining recognition as a dish that defines the city’s identity, though through a different trajectory.

 Some dishes disappear, while others are created

-Highlighting the creativity of cities in Africa, Latin America, and Asia—and their ability to innovate in the realm of food—can help counter a perspective that emphasizes these cities’ dependence on international markets and capital, as well as the Westernization of the world.
+Highlighting the creativity of cities in Africa, Latin America, and Asia—and their ability to innovate in the area of food—can help counter a perspective that emphasizes these cities’ dependence on international markets and capital, as well as the Westernization of the world.

-While globalized food cultures and practices are indeed evident in cities across the Global South, this does not simply amount to an erosion of local food traditions.
+While it is true that globalized food cultures and practices are evident in cities across the Global South, this does not simply amount to an erosion of local food traditions.

 These processes of local adaptation and reinterpretation of globalized products have been analyzed using the iconic example of pizza.